mlai19/Library-System-Management/README.md

 **Level**: Intermediate
 **Database**: library_db

-This project demonstrates the implementation of a Library Management System using SQL.
-It includes creating and managing tables, performing CRUD operations, and executing advanced SQL queries.
-The goal is to showcase skills in database design, manipulation, and querying.
+This project is a Library Management System built with SQL to simulate how a real library tracks branches, employees, members, books, and transactions.
+The system covers everything from database design and CRUD operations to advanced queries, stored procedures, and reporting.

+The goal was to practice end-to-end database skills like designing schemas, managing relationships, automating workflows, and generating insights that support decision-making.

 <img width="866" height="500" alt="image" src="https://github.com/user-attachments/assets/0f74e29c-f75b-4451-a110-3d33a62ec520" />

 ****Objectives****
 ---
-1. **Set up the Library Management System Database**: Create and populate the database with tables for branches, employees, members, books, issued status, and return status.
+1. **Set up the Library Management System Database**: Design and populate the database with tables for branches, employees, members, books, issued status, and return status.
-2. **CRUD Operations**: Perform Create, Read, Update, and Delete operations on the data.
+2. **CRUD Operations**: Demonstrate Create, Read, Update, and Delete operations on the records across different tables.
-3. **CTAS (Create Table As Select)**: Utilize CTAS to create new tables based on query results.
+3. **CTAS (Create Table As Select)**: Utilize CTAS to create new summary tables from query results to streamline reporting and analysis.
-4. **Advanced SQL Queries**: Develop complex queries to analyze and retrieve specific data.
+4. **Advanced SQL Queries**: Write complex queries to uncover insights and retrieve specific data.

 ****Project Structure****
 ---